Wednesday, August 14, 2019

 Examinations

-There will be several exams, spaced roughly evenly throughout the semester.
+There will be several exams, most likely 4, spaced roughly evenly throughout the semester.
 They will be modeled after the exercises of the text and designed to test your attendance and note-taking skills, basic grasp of the issues, ability to study for cumulative exams, and attention to the details of all reading assignments and problem sets.

 -----------------------------